Katherine Manion

-Katherine Manion (1867-1956) was an American physician and suffragette.
+Katherine C. Galbraith Manion (1867–1956) was an American physician and suffragist.
+She and three other women challenged the United States Army's ban on women doctors during World War I. She was elected president of the Medical Women's National Association in 1924.

 Early life and education

-Manion was born in Walla Walla, Washington in 1867.
+Katherine Galbraith was born in Walla Walla, Washington Territory in 1867.
 She was married to James Manion and they had a son.

 She graduated from St. Mary's Academy in Portland, Oregon in 1888 and then from the University of Oregon with honors in 1903.

 Medicine and professional work

-Manion began medicine specializing in women and children disease.
+Manion began her medical career specializing in women's and children's diseases.
 She was an active member of the medical society and joined the Medical Club of Portland, a coalition of female physicians, which she served as the secretary of in 1905 and president in 1908.
 The Medical Club was the first women's medical society in the West.

 She also served as the Portland chapter president of the University of Oregon Alumnae Association in 1906 and 1908, as well as treasurer of the Oregon State Medical Society and Portland City and County Medical Societies.

 Suffrage and women's equality

-Manion was an active part of the successful campaign for women's suffrage in Oregons in 1912.
+Manion was an active part of the successful campaign for women's suffrage in Oregon in 1912.
 That same year she was tasked with distributing women's literature for the Portland Branch of the College Equal Suffrage Association in which she served on the board.